Josiah-praise/CeloPong/README.md

 - Game History cards now show staked payout totals with tooltips
 - My Wins cards include a quick “Copy Room” action for support/debugging
 - Game History and My Wins leverage shared ETH helpers to prevent rounding mistakes
+- When the filter hides everything, use “Show All Wins” to reset the view

 ### My Wins Experience
 - Claim prizes directly via Wagmi hooks and see transaction updates inside a modal overlay.